-The team captain may end the run at any time and keep the accumulated points.
+The team lead may end the run at any time and keep the accumulated points.
 The team may decide to start another run, in an attempt to accomplish more/different tasks.
 At the start of a new semi-final run, the points accumulated from the previous run are forfeit.
 The only points which are recorded are from the very last run.

 For the finals, the best run will be used for the final points.
-Therefor a team may try to accomplish as many runs as time allows, and the run that has accumulated the most points will be used for their final score.
+Therefore, a team may try to accomplish as many runs as time allows, and the run that has accumulated the most points will be used for their final score.
 If the minimum requirements have been met, the remaining time after each run will be recorded and used to calculate a time bonus.
 For example, after the first run, a team has met the time bonus requirements with 10 minutes remaining on the clock.
 Those 10 minutes are used to calculate the time bonus for that run, regardless of what happens with the next run.

-Roulette and Cash In will only be marked with a pinger.
+Stake through Heart and Expose to Sunlight will only be marked with a pinger.
 There will be no path markers that point to either task.
-A team may request that a specific pinger be switched on (pinger near Roulette, or pinger near Cash In).
+A team may request that a specific pinger be switched on (pinger near Stake through Heart, or pinger near Expose to Sunlight).
+At any time during the run, the team lead may ask to have the pinger switched to the other task.
+This switch can be done as many times as the team lead asks.
 However, additional points will be awarded if the team requests a random pinger.

-If a vehicle can score points at both pinger tasks, the team captain may request a random pinger selection.
+If a vehicle can score points at both pinger tasks, the team lead may request a random pinger selection.
 The only randomization is the selection of the first task(s) marked with a pinger, the second task(s) will always be the other task(s) marked with a pinger.
 If the vehicle obtains any points from the first task(s), associated with the random pinger, bonus points are awarded.
-At any point after the vehicle has obtained points from the task(s) associated with the random pinger, the captain may request to switch the pinger.
+At any time after the vehicle has obtained points from the task(s) associated with the random pinger.
+If the vehicle obtains any points from the second task(s), associated with the pinger.
+If the vehicle obtains any points from the second task(s), associated with the random pinger.
 If the vehicle obtains any points from the second task(s), associated with the random pinger, bonus points are awarded.
-If the team captain requests to switch the pinger before the vehicle has acquired any points, the run reverts back to a specific pinger request run, and no random pinger points will be awarded.
+If the team lead requests to switch the pinger before the vehicle has acquired any points, the run reverts back to a specific pinger request run, and no random pinger points will be awarded.